tenace2/Amort1/README.md

 # Amort1
-mortgage amortization calculator and schedule - attempting with old JQuery Mobile
+mortgage amortization calculator and schedule.
+Attempting to resurect an old project with old JQuery Mobile library.